mattbierner/hamt/README.md

 ## API
-Hamt provides a method chaining interface and a set of free functions to update and query map data structure.
-Both APIs provide identical functionality, byt the free functions use an argument order designed for binding and composition, while the method chaining api is more legible and more Javascripty.
+Hamt provides a method chaining interface and free functions for updating and querying the map.
+Both APIs provide identical functionality, but the free functions are designed for binding and composition, while the method chaining API is more legible and more Javascripty.

-The map is persistent, so operations always return a modified copy of the map instead of alterting the original.
+HAMTs are is persistent, so operations always return a modified copy of the map instead of alterting the original.

 #### `hamt.empty`
 An empty map.